nishchayjeet01/Jarvis/README.md

 # Jarvis
  A voice command based virtual assistant.
-Performs various tasks such as web searching, manoeuvring through directories, sending emails, opening application etc. For instance the command to open an application is:-”open <name-of-application>”.
+Performs various tasks such as web searching, maneuvering through directories, sending emails, opening application etc. For instance the command to open an application is:-”open <name-of-application>”.